rannn367/tp/docs/UserGuide.md

 * `CUSTOMER_ID` should start with a 'C' (case-insensitive) followed by digits, e.g., C1001, c1001, and must not be longer than 10 characters.
 Duplicate customer IDs are not allowed
 * `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
 * `PHONE` should only contain digits, and it should be between 3 and 20 digits long
+* Other fields will be populated with default values:
+    * Email: default@gmail.com
+    * Address: empty
+    * Reward Points: 0
+    * Visit Count: 1
+    * Favourite Item: empty
+    * Total Spent: 0
+    * Remark: "From quickcustomeradd.
+Edit with customeredit."

 Examples:
 * `quickcustomeradd C0102:Charlie:97285712`